GFA-spec/GFA-spec/GFA2-spec.md

 One then gives the intervals of each segment that align, each as a pair of *positions*.
 A position is an integer optional followed by a $-sign.
-Positions are conceptually tick-marks *between* symbols starting a 0 to the left of the first symbol and ending at *L* to the right of the last symbol where $L$ is the length of the segment.
-A $-sign follows the integer *L$, i.e. it signals that the position is at the end of the given segment.
+Positions are conceptually tick-marks *between* symbols starting a 0 to the left of the first symbol and ending at *L* to the right of the last symbol where *L* is the length of the segment.
+A $-sign must follows an integer *x* if and only if it is the last position in the segment it refer to, i.e. *x* = *L*.
+It is an error to do otherwise.

-Positions intervals are always intervals in the segment in its normal orientation.
+Position intervals are always intervals in the segment in its normal orientation.
 If a minus sign is specified, then the interval of the second segment is reverse complemented in order to align with the interval of the first segment.
 That is,
 <code>S s1 - s2 b1 e1 b2 e2</code> aligns s1[b1,e1] to the reverse complement of s2[b2,e2].